Tronde/workshop_memory_management/Readme.md

   2. **Background** refering to `/proc/sys/vm/dirty_background_ratio`
   3. **Active** refering to `/proc/sys/vm/dirty_ratio`

 In stage 3 tasks which produce dirty data are blocked to prevent running out of memory.
-This will most probably will have a performance impact on your applications.
+This, most probably will have a performance impact on your applications.

 ### /proc/sys/vm/swappiness